index

 Conservation, Dissipation, & Field Emergence

-Conservation plus symmetry equals field equations.
+Conservation plus symmetry produces field equations.
 Start with a single constraint—a conserved current nμn^\mu with vanishing divergence—and impose symmetry requirements.
 U(1) gauge symmetry generates Maxwell’s equations.
 Lorentz invariance yields Klein-Gordon.
 Galilean symmetry produces Euler’s fluid equations.
 Mathematical consistency alone.
-Add dissipation through thermal coupling with coefficient η\eta ranging from 10610^{-6} for elementary particles to unity for black holes, quantifying the energy required to maintain organizational structure.
-The complete framework—conservation, dissipation, and quantum overlap—reproduces field dynamics from electromagnetism to gravitation through pure constraint satisfaction.
+Add dissipation through thermal coupling with maintenance fraction ξ\xi ranging from 10610^{-6} for elementary particles to unity for black holes, quantifying the energy required to maintain organizational structure.
+Fermi’s golden rule provides the microscopic origin of ξ\xi, establishing it as a physical quantity whose flow across scales is governed by the constraint geometry’s β\beta-function.

 The Conservation Constraint